kawaicheung/book-on-naming-things/manuscript/Ch_F_BeginningBeforeEnding.md

 I don't think this is a particularly unique phenomenon in programming.
 I think this is a very natural phenomenon of creating _anything_ - a story, a recipe, a song, a new invention, or an app.

+---

+When I code, I like to write freely.
+Big, long methods.
+I don't worry about DRYness initially.
+If I just so happen to know I'm doing something that I've done before - then yes -- I'll stop and look for where I had done this before and reuse the method.
+Otherwise, I continue to write freely.

+When I get the particular feature to work...